August 2026 Snapshot

 Decision Frameworkslearning from bad leaders: understanding what not to do when you become a leader

-How Enterprise Tech / SaaS Presidents Score on Growth and Other Key Factors
+How Enterprise Tech / SaaS Presidents Score on Stakeholder and Other Key Factors

 Narrative